Frequently Asked Questions

 What is the criterion for a double concentration (major) in business?

-Beginning in spring 2010, students are no longer permitted to declare a double major in business.
+- Beginning in spring 2010, students are no longer permitted to declare a double major in business.
 Students who are declared in a specific concentration in business cannot declare a second concentration.
-Students who are declared in a major outside of the College of Business cannot declare a business concentration as a second major.
-A business minor is the only option.
+Students who are declared in a major outside of the Lucas College of Business, on rare occasion, may declare a business concentration as a second major if both majors can be completed in 140 units or less.

 Non-business majors who wish to minor in Business must fulfill the following requirements (effective as of fall 2005):

-For the following majors, please see a BSAC Advisor:
+For the following majors, please see a JHSSC Advisor before choosing courses to fulfill the minor:

-BSAC does not have the facilities to store student files.
-Therefore, BSAC requests that each student maintain his/her own records.
+JHSSC does not have the facilities to store student files.
+Therefore, JHSSC requests that each student maintain his/her own records.
 The records should include original transcripts/report cards and the G. E. transfer evaluation worksheet (if available).

-BSAC does store copies of major forms from graduation applications, but it is preferable if the student brings in their own copies of these forms when filing for a class substitution.
+JHSSC does store copies of major forms from graduation applications, but it is preferable if the student brings in their own copies of these forms when filing for a class substitution or equivalency.

 Where can I check on course prerequisites?

-Course prerequisites are listed in the San Jose State University Catalog, in both print version (available at the bookstore) or online at Course Pre-requisites.
+Course prerequisites are listed in the San Jose State University Catalog, online at Course Pre-requisites.
+The hard-copy catalog is no longer in print.

 With the onset of the automated course prerequisite check it is the students' responsibility to ensure that they have met the prerequisites prior to registration.
 In addition, if you have taken courses in another institution make sure to submit official transcripts to Records as soon as possible to update your file.